pingcap/docs/br/backup-and-restore-tool.md

 >
 > Even if each TiKV node eventually only need to read a part of the all SST files, they all need full access to the complete archive because:
 >
-> - Data are replicated into multiple peers.
+> - Data is replicated into multiple peers.
 When ingesting SSTs, these files have to be present on *all* peers.
 This is unlike back up where reading from a single node is enough.
 > - Where each peer is scattered to during restore is random.
 We don't know in advance which node will read which file.
 >
 > These can be avoided using shared storage, for example mounting an NFS on the local path, or using S3.
 With network storage, every node can automatically read every SST file, so these caveats no longer apply.